davidsbatista/davidsbatista.net/_posts/2020-01-25-Attention-seq2seq.md

 a translation_"

 The encoder is now a bidirectional recurrent network with a forward and backward hidden states.
-A simple concatenation of the two represents the encoder state at any given position in the sentence.
-The motivation is to include both the preceding and following words in the annotation of one word.
+A simple concatenation of the two hidden states represents the encoder state at any given position in the sentence.
+The motivation is to include both the preceding and following words in the representation/annotation of an input word.

-The other key element, and the most important on, is that the decoder is now equipped with some sort of search, allowing it to look at the whole source sentence when it needs to produce an output word, the __attention mechanism__.
+The other key element, and the most important one, is that the decoder is now equipped with some sort of search, allowing it to look at the whole source sentence when it needs to produce an output word, the __attention mechanism__.